Trade Forex Trading

 Critics will point out several disadvantages of these stoploss orders: that by placing them you're guaranteeing that should your open trade position move in the wrong direction, you'll end up selling at lower prices, not higher.

 Unexpected economic news can come out of the blue & dramatically affect the market price: this is why it's so important to have a stop loss set for your open trade position.
 It's best to cut losses early when a trade transaction is going against you, it's better to cut your trading losses immediately rather than waiting for the trading loss to become a big loss.
-Again, if you set your stoploss orders when you are entering a trade, then that is when you are most objective as a trader - How Do You Calculate Stop Loss for Trading.
+Again, if you set your stoploss orders when you are entering a trade, then that is when you are most impartial as a trader - How Do You Calculate Stop Loss for Trading.

 How Do You Calculate Where to Set StopLoss in Trading?